 On the other side, common muscles that become short and tightened are suboccipital muscles, levator scapulae muscles (pair of muscles located along the back and side of the neck) and chest muscles.
 We do exercises and stretches to focus on this type of muscles.
 Focusing on these muscles may reduce neck pain and improve forward head posture.

 For more advanced reading material about this topic, you can read this medical article published by Spine Health.

 Why is Forward Head Posture a Problem?

 Forward head posture can lead to problems throughout the rest of the body.
-In some cases, forward head posture can lead to worsening neck pain, headaches, or back pain.
+In some cases, forward head posture can lead to worsening neck or shoulder pain, headaches, or (upper) back pain.